 - Originality of the work;

 - The results of the research are clearly presented and support the conclusions formulated by the authors at the end of the paper;

 - Bibliographic sources indicate previous research that is relevant to the topic.

-Both the author (s) and referees remain anonymous in the review process.
-Referees are not allowed to correct or edit the work they received for evaluation.
+Both the author (s) and the reviewers remain anonymous in the reviewing process.
+Reviewers will not correct or edit the paper received for evaluation.

-Regarding the originality of the article, the author must take appropriate steps to avoid plagiarism, regardless of its forms: involuntary, self-plagiarism, voluntary appropriation of the ideas of others.
+Regarding the originality of the article, the author will have to take appropriate measures to avoid plagiarism, regardless of its forms: involuntary, self-plagiarism, voluntary appropriation of other people's ideas.

-The review process typically takes about 45 days.
-As a result of this process, the authors will be informed of the status of the paper: Accepted, Accepted with minor revisions, Accepted with major revisions or Rejected.
-As a result of this process, the authors are invited to take into account recommendations and finalize the work either to be included in the publishing queue or, possibly, to improve and continue the review process.
+The reviewing process will typically take about 45 calendar days.
+As a result of this process, authors will be informed of the status of the paper: accepted, accepted with minor revisions, accepted with major revisions, or rejected.
+As a result of this process, the authors are invited to follow the recommendations and complete the paper either to be included in the waiting list for publication or, possibly, to improve it and continue the reviewing process.